There is a woman I know who really pushes my buttons, she looks like Barbie, which in itself is neither here nor there…

 Unfortunately, for others, divine femininity exists solely on the conceptual level (which is not ever where she will be found).

-Sure, they’ve done numerous workshops on ‘feminine spirituality’ or tantra or have altars adorned with Hindu deities, but they haven’t really ‘got it’ yet… They’re just playing in the shallows, wearing pretty ‘Goddess’ costumes and ‘acting the part’.
+Sure, they’ve done numerous workshops on ‘feminine spirituality’ or tantra or Deida style polarity or have altars adorned with Hindu deities, but they haven’t really ‘got it’ yet… They’re just playing in the shallows, wearing pretty ‘Goddess’ costumes, ranting on social media and ‘acting the part’.

 These women do not realise they are pandering to and enabling the social constructs they claim to want to be free from.

 They have yet to burn on the alchemical pyre of transformation and thus are certainly not ‘embodied’ women.
 They are all about external impression.
 Always on the lookout for the next fashionable ‘idea’ to regurgitate.
-Their true agenda to feel admired and praised and worshiped (as objects of desire) because this is unfortunately the only ‘worth’ that they see.
+Their true agenda to feel admired and praised and worshiped as authorities on feminine power that comes purely from ideas and not from experience and, as objects of desire, because this is unfortunately the only ‘worth’ that they see.

 All I can say is that there are authentic, embodied women out there who live in true service to humanity as their deepest calling.
 Women of immense courage who have traversed the underworld, been stripped bare of superficiality and falsehood and radiate true beauty.

-There are also many robotic cardboard cutouts attempting to mimic embodiment and soul… even casting a convincing illusion, and it’s so important to be discerning when choosing one’s alliance…
+There are also many robotic cardboard cutouts attempting to mimic embodiment and soul to fill the gaping void of their damaged self-esteem… even casting a convincing illusion, and it’s so important to be discerning when choosing one’s alliance…